object-calisthenics/phpcs-calisthenics-rules/README.md

 [![Code Coverage](https://img.shields.io/scrutinizer/coverage/g/object-calisthenics/phpcs-calisthenics-rules.svg?style=flat-square)](https://scrutinizer-ci.com/g/object-calisthenics/phpcs-calisthenics-rules)
 [![Downloads](https://img.shields.io/packagist/dt/object-calisthenics/phpcs-calisthenics-rules.svg?style=flat-square)](https://packagist.org/packages/object-calisthenics/phpcs-calisthenics-rules)

 Object Calisthenics are **set of rules in object-oriented code, that focuses of maintainability, readability, testability and comprehensibility**.
+We're *pragmatic first* - they are easy to use all together or one by one.

 ### Where to read more about Object Calisthenics?